 Restaurant owners or managers who knew about potentially dangerous conditions but failed to take action to correct issues or adequately warn patrons may be liable for resulting accidents and injuries.
 Though entertainment often portrays slip-and-fall accidents as relatively minor, these incidents can lead to significant health conditions, such as broken bones, concussions, traumatic brain injuries (TBIs), spinal cord injuries, paralysis, and other concerns.

-It's essential to be seen by a doctor right away after a slip-and-fall accident, even if you don't feel seriously hurt.
+- Seek medical attention.
+It's essential to be seen by a doctor right away after a slip and fall accident, even if you don't feel seriously hurt.
 Post-fall adrenaline can mask injuries, and some fall-related maladies may not be readily apparent.
 For these and other reasons, it's essential to document the accident and your injuries with a physician.